claudiocarvalhojr/pac-fruit/README.md

 How to use (without installation):

-- Run from your IDE or generate executable jar. eg: pac-fruit.jar
+- Run Main.java from your IDE or generate executable jar. eg: pac-fruit.jar

 How to use (with installation):